teuton-software/teuton/docs/todo/README.md

 * `result.test("...")`
 * `send :email_to => :members_emails`

-Configuration
-* Use YAML or JSON as configuration format file.

 Gamification
 * When students demand help they could recibe some advises.
 * Define a loop of executions of our activity.
 For example: